June 26th to 28th, 2023

 He joined the CNRS at the University of Bordeaux in 1997 after postdoctoral fellowships with J. Wirz and J.-M. Lehn.
 He is the recipient of the Inter-American Photochemical Society young investigator award, the Grammaticakis-Neumann Prize of the Swiss Chemical Society, and the young investigator prize of the French Chemical Society (Physical Chemistry Division).
 His research interests span the use of supramolecular forces for controlling the interactions between molecules and light.

-Dr. Julie Oble received in 2007 her PhD degree from the Ecole Polytechnique (Paris, France) under the direction of Drs.
-L. Grimaud and L. Elkaïm.
+Dr. Etienne Brachet received in 2013 his PhD degree from the Paris XI University (Paris, France) under the direction of Drs.
+S. Messaoudi and M. Alami.

-In 2007, she obtained a one-year postdoctoral position in the research group of Prof. A. B. Charette at the University of Montréal (Canada).
-After two further years as a postdoctoral fellow under the supervision of Dr. E. Lacôte, Prof. S. Thorimbert and Prof. B. Hasenknopf at UPMC, she joined in 2010 the research team of Prof. Giovanni Poli at Sorbonne Université as Assistant Professor.
-She obtained her habilitation degree from this university in 2020 and recently received the “Enseignant-Chercheur 2020” award given by the Organic Division of the French Chemical Society (Prix Jean Normant).
-Her research focuses on the development of new metal-catalyzed domino reactions toward the synthesis of heterocycles, homogeneous and quasi-homogeneous catalytic C-H activations and biomass valorization.
+In 2014, he obtained a postdoctoral position in the research group of Prof. Dr. Burkhard König at the University of Regensburg (Germany).
+The same year he was recruted in the research team of Prof. Philippe Belmont at Paris City University as an Assistant Professor.
+He obtained his habilitation degree from this university in 2020 and recently received the “Enseignant-Chercheur 2021” award given by the Organic Division of the French Chemical Society (Prix Jean Normant).
+His research focuses on the development of new photoredox reactions toward the synthesis of heterocycles

 Svetlana B. Tsogoeva is Professor of Organic Chemistry at the Friedrich-Alexander-University of Erlangen-Nuremberg, Germany, since February 2007.